Machine Learning Engineer Portfolio: The Complete Guide (Projects, Structure & Templates)

 3. NLP, CV, or Time-Series: Pick One

 Choose based on the roles you are targeting.
 Sentiment analysis with BERT works well for NLP-heavy roles.
 An image classifier built on ResNet fine-tuned on a domain-specific dataset works well for computer vision roles.
 Sales forecasting with Prophet or an LSTM works well for fintech and retail roles.
-Do not build all three, but go deep on one and make the deployment and documentation excellent.
+Do not build all three.
+Go deep on one and make the deployment and documentation excellent.

 Tier 2: Production and MLOps Projects (The Real Differentiator)

-This is where your SWE background pays off completely.
-Most data scientists cannot build this.
-Most software engineers can, with a few weeks of focused learning.
-One strong project in this tier will do more for your job search than every Tier 1 project combined.
+This is where your portfolio separates from the crowd.
+Most people who apply for MLE roles cannot build this tier convincingly.
+One strong project here will do more for your job search than every Tier 1 project combined.

-This is the single best MLOps portfolio project you can build in 2025-2026.
+This is the single best MLOps portfolio project you can build right now.
 Target this full architecture:

 • Data ingestion and scheduling with Airflow or Prefect